jorgesisco/GoogleAPIChallenge/README.md

 python main.py
 ```

-Also you can run the main.py file.
+Also you can run the main.py file from the IDE.

 **Note:** Check the each method's parameter active to be set to ```True``` in order to execute sending the email or search for emails.